Louishancquart/spoon-plugin-jenkins/README.md

 if you have an older version of the plugin, you might need to restart Jenkins.

 #How to use the plugin:
-1/ In the job configuration: add a post-build process and select : "Spoon the Project"
+1/ In the job configuration:

+check "Spoon the Project"

+Add parameters if needed

+Save

 2/ Run the configured job